Actions

 Not wanting to find out his actual reaction, the archivist kept quiet, hoping to seem like he was still sleeping.

-He hated how shaky his voice sounded and Dan Heng knew fully well that he didn't convince Blade by one bit.
+His voice sounded extremely shaky, he hated it.
+He knew fully well that he didn't convince the hunter one bit.

 Oh... so he did sleep in.

-"Why do you care?", his voice betrayed him once again, making his words sound desperate rather then annoyed.
+"Why do you care?", his voice betrayed him once again, making his words sound desperate, rather then the annoyed tone he was going for.

-He was now hugging his legs, resting his head on his knees, refusing to look at Blade.
+He hugged his legs and rested his head on his knees, refusing to look at Blade.

-He feared if he were to look at him now all his carefully constructed walls would break and he would crumble into pieces in from of him.
+He feared if he were to look at the hunter now all his carefully constructed walls would break and he would crumble into pieces in front of him.

 "I-", he didn't really know what to say.